 Global Partnership to End Violence Against Children

-Implementing the law is not only about responding to adults who violently punish children – it is primarily about transforming attitudes and practice so that physical punishment is no longer seen as acceptable, enabling a shift in social norms towards positive, non-violent childrearing methods.
+Steps must be taken to put prohibition into practice, so that corporal punishment is no longer seen as acceptable, and enabling a shift in attitudes and behaviour towards positive, non-violent childrearing methods.

-This guidance aims to provide practical information to support the implementation of laws prohibiting corporal punishment in all settings, describing the key steps for moving from prohibition to elimination of corporal punishment.
+This guidance provides practical information to support the implementation of laws prohibiting corporal punishment in all settings, describing five key steps for moving from prohibition to elimination of corporal punishment.

-This guidance accompanies our report 'Prohibiting all corporal punishment of children: laying the foundation for non-violent childhoods' also published in the context of the Together to #ENDviolence Solutions Summit Series.
+This guidance accompanies our report 'Prohibiting all corporal punishment of children: laying the foundation for non-violent childhoods' also published in the context of the Together to #ENDviolence Solutions Summit Series in April 2021.